-If you live in growing zones 8 to 11, you can plant in the ground outdoors in a full sun to partial sun area, depending on your variety (any location that receives about 4 to 8 hours of direct sunlight per day).
-However, we do recommend potting up your Olive Trees - you can keep your Olive Trees outside on your porch or patio while the weather's warm and bring them indoors if temperatures drop.
-This makes growing your Olive that much easier!
+If you live in Zones 8 to 11, you can plant in the ground outdoors in a full sun to partial sun area, depending on your variety (any location that receives about 4 to 8 hours of direct sunlight per day).
+However, we do recommend potting up your Olive Trees - you can keep them outside on your porch or patio while the weather's warm and bring them indoors if temperatures drop.
+This makes growing your tree that much easier!

 For indoor growth, all you need is a sunny window.
 Seriously - it's that simple.
-Your sunlight requirements are the same here, so about 4 to 8 hours of sunlight per day for your Olive.
+Your sunlight requirements are the same here, so about 4 to 8 hours of sunlight per day will do.
 Just place your tree in front of a window, preferably one that's south-facing, and watch the growth take off.

 Planting Olive Trees